sveltejs/svelte/DEVELOPER_GUIDE.md

 ## Phase 2: Analysis

 Once we have a AST we need to perform analysis on it.
+During this phase we will:

+- create the scopes for the component
+- throw compiler warnings and errors (for things like wrong usage of runes, wrong usage of globals etc)
+- detect which branches of the template are completely static or dynamic
+- detect which snippets are hoistable
+- analyze the css to determine unused css

-During this phase we will collect information about which variables are used, where are they used, if they are stores, etc. This information will be used later during the third phase to transform and optimize your component (for example if you declare a stateful variable but never reassign to it or never use it in a reactive context we will not bother with creating a stateful variable at all).
+This information will be used later during the third phase to transform and optimize your component (for example if you declare a stateful variable but never reassign to it or never use it in a reactive context we will not bother with creating a stateful variable at all).

 The very first thing to do is to create the scopes for every variable.
 What this operation does is to create a map from a node to a specific set of references, declarations and declarators.
 This is useful because if you have a situation like this